Family and Medical Leave Act (FMLA)

 If the military member becomes seriously ill or injured while on active duty, coverage may be extended up to 26 weeks of unpaid leave each year.

-California implemented a Paid Family Leave (PFL) insurance program in 2002, which when taken in conjunction with FMLA and California Family Rights Act (CFRA) leave, provides up to six weeks paid leave.
-The program is administered by the State Disability Insurance Program.
-Other states may have additional programs too, so check where you live to determine what benefits you are eligible for.
+California has implemented a Paid Family Leave (PFL) insurance program, which when taken in conjunction with FMLA and California Family Rights Act (CFRA) leave, provides up to six weeks paid leave.

-Before talking to your boss and human resources department about wanting to take FMLA leave, see if your employer qualifies for FMLA leave.
+Before talking to your supervisor and human resources department about wanting to take FMLA leave, see if your employers qualifies for FMLA leave.
 Check with your company’s human resources office.
-Also, see if your company provides other benefits related to your situation, such as maternity or paternity leave or disability insurance.
+Also, find out if your company provides other benefits related to your situation, such as maternity or paternity leave or disability insurance.

 When you need to take FMLA leave, speak with your employer as soon as possible.

 You are required to provide 30-days advance notice in writing when the need is foreseeable.